Archive for the ‘Investment Loans’ Category

 Typically, the consortium provides the funds to finance a housing development and obtains NRAS approval.
 The individual investor then purchases one or more of these properties as their investment and gains the benefit of the NRAS incentives and any future potential property sale.
 Usually the consortium maintains the property.
 The individual is responsible for claiming their NRAS tax rebate in their tax return.

-How to Finance a NRAS Investment Purchase
+How to Finance an NRAS Investment Purchase

 Finding a loan to finance a purchase through consortium can present difficulties.
 Experienced national mortgage brokers that specialise in NRAS approved properties can assist the investor in obtaining financing based on their income, employment, property type and property location.